 Designated Website

-Stakeholders requested that any directed or ongoing ISP activity be in writing and publicly available, so that the project developers have a repository to verify whether this situation applies.
+Stakeholders requested that any directed or ongoing ISP activity be in writing and publicly available, so that the project developers have a repository to verify whether an IS study related to their project exist.
 In response to this comment the following language was added to Step 1:

 “Such documents, which may include ISP study reports, DEER baseline values, or CPUC-issued memoranda or dispositions, will be publicly available on a single website with a date of issuance and effective dates.”
 Endnote 5 was added suggesting the use of the CPUC Ex Ante Review Custom Process Guidance Documents page as a repository of all published ISP studies.